wordsbyamitabh/wordsbyamitabh.github.io/_posts/2025-06-27-llm-vs-ai-agent.md

 ## How LLMs work

 At their core, LLMs utilize transformer neural network architecture, which allows them to process entire sequences of text in parallel rather than sequentially.
-This parallel processing capability significantly reduces training time by leveraging GPUs effectively [1].
+This parallel processing capability significantly reduces training time by leveraging GPUs effectively.
 The transformer architecture employs an encoder-decoder structure with a critical innovation: the self-attention mechanism.
 This mechanism enables each position in a sequence to attend to all other positions, allowing the model to capture long-range dependencies in text.

 LLMs operate through a three-phase process.
-Initially, they undergo pre-training on massive textual datasets from sources like Wikipedia and GitHub, comprising trillions of words [3].
+Initially, they undergo pre-training on massive textual datasets from sources like Wikipedia and GitHub, comprising trillions of words.
 During this unsupervised learning phase, they learn to predict the next word in a sequence based on context.
 Subsequently, the models are fine-tuned for specific tasks, enhancing their performance in targeted applications.
 Finally, prompt-tuning trains the model to respond to specific instructions through few-shot or zero-shot learning.

 The scale of these models is staggering.
 For instance, GPT-3 contains 175 billion parameters, essentially forming the model's knowledge bank.
 Training such enormous models requires substantial computational resources—training the 540-billion-parameter PaLM model in 2022 cost approximately ₹675.04 million.